leandroohf/jekyll-now/projects.md

 Project developed during my MSc.
 I developed a computational framework in C++ capable to reproduce the optical properties and physiological phenomena of the human visual system.
-To accomplish that, I worked by manipulating 3d meshes using algorithms such as "door-in door-out", developed realistic ray traces algorithms and schematics models of the human eye was built and in addition in-vivo data obtained from corneal topography machine was introduced in these models allowing the framework to determine optical properties of real cornea's topologies such as dioptric power, high order aberrations using Zernike’s polynomials and Point spread function (PSF) using Fourier transform.
+To accomplish that, I worked by manipulating 3d meshes implementing algorithms such as **"door-in door-out"**, developed realistic ray traces algorithms and schematics models of the human eye was built and in addition in-vivo data obtained from corneal topography machine was introduced in these models allowing the framework to determine optical properties of real cornea's topologies such as dioptric power, high order aberrations using **Zernike’s polynomials** and Point spread function (**PSF**) using **Fourier transform**.
 The obtained results agree with related work in literature and simulations with in-vivo data are according with the results produced by a commercial wave-front device.

 You can find my thesis [here.](http://www.teses.usp.br/teses/disponiveis/55/55134/tde-09052008-161636/en.php)

-The images below illustrate VEye's simulation where ray trace algorithm is used to form a retinal image of the object in the scene (Lena's image) in a schematic eye model.
+The images below is indeed a VEye's simulation where ray trace algorithm is used to form a retinal image of the object in the scene (Lena's image) in the Gullstrand-LeGrand schematic eye model.

 <img src="{{ site.baseurl }}/images/proj_cone_a.png" alt="Virtual eye: ray trace" width="300" height="300">